How to install the groundworks for an artificial grass lawn

-Once the area is clear you will need to lay 3×2 timber fixings around the perimeter of the new artificial lawn.
+We lay 3×2 timber fixings around the perimeter of the area .
 To secure them I dig a trench a little wider than the timber.
 I then add concrete (a mix of ballast and cement) to the trench and set the timbers in it.
-Remember the more concrete you use the longer the life of the timber however, you can now buy plastic timber, which will last forever but it is five times more expensive than wood!
-The timber needs to sit just below the level you wish the grass to be finished to , depending on the grass depth.
+I use plenty of concrete to make sure the timber will not move over time and I make sure it sits just below the level we wish the grass to be finished to , depending on the grass depth.

 Prepare the sub-base

 Add 2 to 4 inches of Mot Type1 aggregate

 Just like in the preparation of roads professionally installed artificial grass requires a good sub-base so that the grass remains nice and flat.
 I start by using a 2-3 inch layer of Mot type1 aggregate .
 I will only look to use chippings or Type 2 as an alternative if there is a drainage issue.
 These alternatives will be considered as there is less dust in the mix.
 To speed up the process and to save my back I use a Mini Digger where room allows to bring in and spread the Type 1 aggregate.

 Add 1 inch of Granite Dust

 Screed the area

 I now get down on my hands and knees and with a piece of Timber Screed (3′ x 2″ timber cut to approx 1.5m) the whole area to make it as smooth as possible.
 If the Granno is dry I periodically spray it with water to reduce dust.
-I work around the edge so the base it completely level with the timbers and drag the sand back making sure it is left in a nice hard but smooth shape.
+I work around the edge so the base it completely level with the timbers and drag the granite dust back making sure it is left in a nice hard but smooth shape.
 I generally go in semi circular motions.
-The reason you want to screed is because the artificial grass will mirror what is beneath it.
-You have lumpy groundworks and your artificial lawn will be the same.
+The reason I screed is because the artificial grass will mirror what is beneath it ie if you have lumpy groundworks your artificial lawn will be the same.